vbabushkin/writer_identification_from_arabic_handwriting/README.md

 ---

 ### 4.3.
 Outputs and Directory Structure
 The explainability code is stored in 'EXPLAINABILITY' folder.
-All interpretability data maps directly into respective modality destination roots (`/CODE/AUTH_[MODALITY]/`):
+All interpretability data are saved directly into corresponding modality destination folders (`/CODE/AUTH_[MODALITY]/`):
-* `all_shap_values_*.pickle`: Complete serialized data dumps tracking expected values, target arrays, and raw SHAP multi-dimensional weights.
+* `all_shap_values_*.pickle`: Complete serialized data dumps tracking expected values, target arrays, and raw SHAP values.
 * `importance_df_*.csv`: Aggregated global feature weight score arrays, sorted uniformly by cumulative mean absolute impact.
-* `shap_summary_plot_*.pdf`: Scaled visual vector graphs displaying global impact profiles (both per-fold isolates and consolidated multi-fold averages).
+* `shap_summary_plot_*.pdf`: Scaled visual vector graphs displaying global features impact profiles (both per-fold isolates and consolidated multi-fold averages).

-## 5. Training Size Optimization
+## 5. Search for Optimal Number of Paragraphs for  Training

-To determine the optimal number of paragraphs  required to successfully train the models, a search of optimal training set size (in paragraphs) is performed across the kinematics data.
+The goal is to determine the optimal number of paragraphs  required to successfully train the models using the kinematics data.
 The scripts are stored within the `OPTIMAL_NUMBER_OF_PARAGRAPHS_SEARCH` workspace folder.

 ### 5.1.
 Optimization Protocol
-* **Volume Range Verification:** The code evaluates model classification accuracy variations by step-wise increments of the number of paragraphs in training set ranging from 1 to 5 paragraphs per subject.
+* **Volume Range Verification:** The code evaluates model classification accuracy changes with the step-wise increments of the number of paragraphs in training set ranging from 1 to 5 paragraphs per subject.
-* **Combinatorial Paragraph Partitioning:** For each target paragraph volume constraint, the pipeline uses the `combinations` utility to sample combinations from a subject's available paragraphs.
-Five combinations are randomly drawn to assemble strict cross-validation folds, guaranteeing that lines belonging to the same text paragraph do not span across train and test sets simultaneously[cite: 29].
+* **Combinatorial Paragraph Partitioning:** For each target paragraphs number, the pipeline uses the `combinations` utility to sample combinations from a subject's available paragraphs.
+Five combinations are randomly drawn to assemble strict cross-validation folds, guaranteeing that lines belonging to the same text paragraph do not span across train and test sets simultaneously.
 * **Modality Profile Isolation:** Training volume loops verify performance drops and scaling consistency across all individual feature configurations:
-  * **Stylus Only Kinematics:** Evaluated with isolated features `[:, :, :7]` using 2048 Conv1D channels and a window length of 1152.
+  * **Stylus Only Kinematics:** Evaluated with 7 stylus kinematics features.
-  * **Hand Only Kinematics:** Evaluated with isolated features `[:, :, 7:]` using 1024 Conv1D channels and a window length of 1344.
+  * **Hand Only Kinematics:** Evaluated with 110 hand kinematics features.
-  * **Combined Hand & Stylus Kinematics:** Evaluated over the full feature block using 512 Conv1D channels and a window length of 1024.
+  * **Combined Hand & Stylus Kinematics:** Evaluated over the full set of 117 stylus and hand kinematics features.
-* **Balanced Testing Control:** To prevent evaluation bias caused by structural drops in baseline content, the pipeline dynamically detects missing validation subjects across the sparse combinations and injects single samples balanced via `RandomOverSampler`.
+* **Balanced Testing Control:** To prevent evaluation bias caused by structural drops in baseline content, the pipeline dynamically detects missing validation subjects across the sparse combinations and injects single samples balanced with `RandomOverSampler`.

 ### 5.2.
 Outputs & Directory Structure
 Execution logs and visualization scripts output empirical performance data directly into respective subdirectory locations: